greg-raven/Uncommon-Sense/_posts/2016-11-08-liberty-and-the-press.md

 ---
-title: 'Liberty and the press'
+title: "Liberty and the press"
 layout: post
 categories:
 - liberty